-NBA Rumors: Pau Gasol Confirms Interest In NBA Return, Wants LA Lakers Reunion
+NBA Rumors: Pau Gasol Confirms Interest In LA Lakers Reunion

 “There is meaning and history there,” he said.
 “I’m not going to lie.
 It would be very special, and now that my brother [Marc Gasol] is there, even more special.
 But I’m not in a position now to be very demanding.
 I don’t have 10 offers on the table.”.

-The Barcelona native, who made the big move stateside back in 2001, spent seven seasons with the Lakers from 2008 to 2014.
+The Barcelona native, who made the big move stateside back in 2001, spent six-and-a-half seasons with the Lakers from 2008 to 2014.
 During his time there, he played a major part in helping the storied franchise regain some of its former glory, combining with Kobe Bryant to lead the club to back-to-back league titles in 2009 and 2010.

 In addition to being teammates with Bryant, Gasol and the late Lakers legend maintained a strong friendship off the court.
-Since the former’s tragic death — as well as that of his daughter, Gianna — as a result of a January helicopter crash, Gasol has kept in close contact with Vanessa Bryant and the couple’s surviving children.
+Since Bryant and his daughter Gianna died in a January helicopter crash, Gasol has kept in close contact with Vanessa Bryant and the couple’s surviving children.

 Over the weekend, Gasol took to Instagram to wish Bianka Bryant a happy fourth birthday, attaching a recent photo of himself with his former teammate’s young daughter.
+The post can be viewed here.

-As shared previously by The Inquisitr, Gasol had indicated in October that he would be upping his activity on the basketball court over a series of weeks in an effort to make a determination on whether he could still compete at a high level.
+As shared by The Inquisitr, Gasol had indicated in October that he would be upping his activity on the basketball court over a series of weeks in an effort to make a determination on whether he could still compete at a high level.
 At that point, the 18-year NBA veteran had been working for over a year to rehab a left foot injury.

-He hasn’t seen live action in the regular season since an ill-fated, three-game stint with the Milwaukee Bucks in March of 2019.
+He hasn’t seen live action in the regular season since an ill-fated, three-game stint with the Milwaukee Bucks in March 2019.

-Still, Gasol has undeniably been one of the best frontcourt players in all of basketball over the last two decades.
+Still, Gasol has arguably been one of the best frontcourt players in all of basketball over the last two decades.
 As tracked by Basketball-Reference, he has averaged 17 points, 9.2 rebounds, 3.2 assists and 1.6 blocks per contest over more than 1,200 career games.

 He currently ranks in the top 30 in league history in total rebounds, blocked shots and minutes played.